yungshenglu/CipherHacking/README.md

-# Hacking the Cipher
+# Hacking the Cipher in Simulation

-This repository is the assignment in NCTU course "Network Security".

----
-## Abstarct

 Chosen cipher attack is an attack model that If an attacker can gather information by obtaining the decryption of cipertexts, attacker can then retrieve the plaintext without having the key.
 This repository is going to hack the cipher by RSA.

+> **NOTCIE:** This repository is the assignment in NCTU course "Network Security".
+If you are taking this course, please do not duplicate from this repository.
+All rights reserved.

 ---
 ## Description

-RSA is an important encryption technique first publicly invented by Ron Rivest, Adi Shamir, and Leonard Adleman in 1978.
-RSA security is based on the factoring problem -- the problem of factoring a large integer number into two prime numbers.
+RSA is an important encryption technique first publicly invented by *Ron Rivest*, *Adi Shamir*, and *Leonard Adleman* in 1978.
+RSA security is based on the factoring problem - the problem of factoring a large integer number into two prime numbers.
 In this project, each student is given a public key, an encrypted flag and a source code of the decrypter running on the server.
 Your goal is to use chosen ciphertext attack to retrieve the flag.
 The decrypt server is at `140.113.194.66`, port `8888`.

 ---
 ## Solutions